cmfr-ae-illinois/interface-reconstruction-library/docs/markdown/cylinder-polytope_intersection.md

 |:---:|:---:|:---:|:---:|
 |<img src="./figures/table1a.png" style="max-width:20%; object-fit: contain;"/>|<img src="./figures/table1b.png" style="max-width:20%; object-fit: contain;"/>|<img src="./figures/table1c.png" style="max-width:20%; object-fit: contain;"/>|<img src="./figures/table1d.png" style="max-width:20%; object-fit: contain;"/>|

-The input files used for producing the reference results used in Section 4.2 are given in the file specify after the `-o`.
+The reference results used in Section 4.2 are given in the file specify after the `-o`.

 For instance,
 ``` bash
 ./cylinder_amr_generation --tet -l 15 -n 1000 -o tet_result.csv -h
 ```
-will generate the reference results of __1000__ random parameter sweep configuration for the tet, using a max amr level of __15__ and only generating hyperbolique case (-e is for elliptic, -h for hyperbolic and -b for both).
-These calculation are expensive, so we recommend to first test them for a limited number of cases, e.g., with `"number_of_tests": 1e2`.
+will generate the reference results of __1000__ random parameter sweep configuration for the tetrahedron (`--tet`), using a max amr level of __15__ (`-l 15`) and only generating hyperbolique case (-e is for elliptic, -h for hyperbolic and -b for both).
+These calculation are expensive, so we recommend to first test them for a limited number of cases, e.g., with `-n 100`.

 the code will use openMP to parallelize the execution. you can change the number of thread by running :
 ```bash